Sarah627/Java_miniatures/README.md

 ### **Elementary Programming**

-Remember this part mentioned earlier ? [class-based](./README.md/#class-based-object-oriented-means-this-language-structure-is-based-on-object-oriented-concepts-and-use-of-classes)
+Remember this part mentioned earlier ? [class-based](#class-based-object-oriented-means-this-language-structure-is-based-on-object-oriented-concepts-and-use-of-classes)

 > Java is a **class-based object-oriented** programming language

-Let's see how this concept were applied!
+Let's see how this concept was applied!

-_*Writing your first Hello world program!*_ :-D
+_*Writing your first Hello world program!*_:-D

 _prerequisites_ ⚠